-The Site Management Plan (SMP) must include a SWPPP.The SWPPP must be consistent with permit requirements and include the BMPs necessary to provide AKART.
-It must also include any additional BMPs as necessary to comply with state water quality standards.
+The Site Management Plan (SMP) must include a SWPPP.
+The SWPPP must contain, at a minimum, the following:

+Measures to Prevent Commingling

-Unless the facility is designed for reuse of process water, the SWPPP must include measures to prevent the addition of process water or mine dewatering water into stormwater and measures to verify that non-stormwater discharges do not enter the stormwater treatment system.
+Measures to prevent the commingling of stormwater with process water or mine dewatering water, unless the facility is designed to reuse process water.
 Stormwater that commingles with process water is considered process water and is subject to all permit conditions for process water.